Table of Contents

 1 Introduction to Cable Sizing

-- Carry the load amperage safely without exceeding temperature limits (ampacity)
+- Carry the load current safely without exceeding temperature limits (ampacity)

-- Limit electric tension drop to acceptable levels (typically 3-5%)
+- Limit voltage drop to acceptable levels (typically 3-5%)

 - Withstand short-circuit currents for protection device operating times